vitus133/precache-img/README.md

 ```bash
 oc apply -f pod yaml
 ```
-3. Monitor the status of your pod until the status becomes `completed`.
+3. Monitor your pod until the status becomes `completed`.
 The logs currently can only be monitored while the pod is present on the cluster